zvrkhn/translate-project/README.md

 To run this project:

-1. Install following libraries:
+1. Install libraries from requirements.txt:
-- pip install easyocr
-- pip install imutils
-- pip install translators
-- pip install numpy
-- pip install Pillow
-- pip install matplotlib
-- pip install (Optional for basic GUI) Tkinter
+- pip install -r requirements.txt

 2. Create ImageTranslator(file_path, from_language, to_language) object and use run() method to start translation.